spring-media/red-sourcepoint-cmp/src/embed-utils/README.md

 ### `loadTwitterJsLibrary(src?: string | null) : Promise<void>`

-Loads the Twitter widgets javascript library into the browser by either given src parameter, or if omitted the official library that points to [https://platform.twitter.com/widgets.js](https://platform.twitter.com/widgets.js).
+Loads the Twitter widgets javascript library into the browser by either given src parameter or, if omitted, the official library that points to [https://platform.twitter.com/widgets.js](https://platform.twitter.com/widgets.js).

 ```javascript
 import { loadTwitterJsLibrary } from '@spring-media/red-sourcepoint-cmp/dist/esm/embed-utils';